What have I been living for all these years? Ikiru

 Kanji: How beautiful!
 Truly beautiful.
 A sunset.
 I don’t think I’ve really looked at one in 30 years.

 Kurosawa is the most Western of Japanese directors.
 Like Billy Wilder, he considered the story as the foundation of everything, and even had a team called the Kurosawa group.
-These members would sit around a table in a hot-springs resort and work on the story together, without any distractions from the outside world.
-Kurosawa both directed and edited most of his films, day by day, stating that editing of a film is the most important part of the whole process.
-One of the most iconic cinematic techniques is the so-called wipe, that was created through an optical printer.
-A line moves across the screen.
-Previous image is being wiped and the next image is simultaneously being revealed.
-Such as silent-movie remnant is present here, showing us different points of view in the bureaucratic apparatus with the same camera and character setup, and telling us that it is the same story all over again.
+Members of the group would sit around a table in a hot-springs resort and work on the story together, without any distractions from the outside world.
+Kurosawa both directed and edited most of his films, day by day, stating that editing a film is the most important part of the whole process.

 Kanji: All these 30 years – what have I been doing there?
 I can’t remember no matter how I try.
 All I remember – is just being busy – and even then I was bored.